williamgrosset/OSCAR-ConCert/ConCert/src/prototype/webservices/README.md

 The goal of the REST API is to provide authorized access to the auditing information found in ```../../main/audit/```.

 ### API requests
-The following JSON responses for each API call assume that the HTTP status code returns 200 (OK).
+The following JSON responses for each API call assume that the HTTP status code returns 200 (OK) - all information below is subject to change.
 + #### ```GET /audit/serverVersion```

   Returns the Linux distribution version.